Looking South to

 itinerary; advice on packing and what to bring; advice on training and ride preparation;

-great company and lots of fun!
+bike hire & gear, great company and lots of fun!

-at Noosa and in the Glasshouse
+at Noosa and possibly the Glasshouse

 of 'off the bike' fun and activities.